-- 1. Call for locally led

-- solutions from

-- women-led groups

-- 2. Co-designing support

-- aligning with local

-- level planning

-- 3. Review of applications led by community peer panels

-- 4. Technical Support for communities 5.
-Discussion with

-- local governments 6.
-Grant Disburement

-- and Implementation

-- 7. Monitoring, Evaluation, Learning and Sharing

-HER Film Festival 2024 Connecting women through stories

-On March 8, International Women's Day, two hundred inspiring women were invited for a special dinner in De Duif in Amsterdam.
+- Call for locally led solutions from women-led groups - Co-designing support aligning with local level planning - 3.
+Review of applications led by community peer panels - 4.
+Technical Support for communities - 5.
+Discussion with local governments - 6.
+Grant Disburement and Implementation - 7.
+Monitoring, Evaluation, Learning and Sharing Photographer and visual storyteller Sacha de Boer spoke to the room about her travels for Simavi and the special women she has photographed.
+She shared the message to invest in female leadership, because often they already know the solutions to the water crisis.
+HER Film Festival 2024 Connecting women through stories On March 8, International Women's Day, two hundred inspiring women were invited for a special dinner in De Duif in Amsterdam.
 It was the official opening of the fourth edition of HER Film Festival, the online film festival organised by Simavi and film partner Cinetree.
 An evening filled with moving speakers and inspiring meetings.